- Cuckoo Stud

 # each generation/bird must be identifiable from all others during this qualification period

-(micro-chipping is an excellent way to distinguish each bird/generation)
+(micro-chipping is used by the Cuckoo Poultry Stud to distinguish each bird/generation)

 3 consecutive years of exhibition/ 3 generations both sexes/ 4 Exhibition Breeders = 3X3X4

-once a new colour is accepted by The Club =
+once a new colour is accepted by The Orpington Club =

 a Club submission is forwarded to the APS* Board for consideration for inclusion in the APS*